 Let me go on to the Cycladic minimalism.
-That is a very special kind of design minimalism.
+That is a very special kind of design minimalism that flourishes in the Cyclades, Greece.
 It partly came into existence as a means to overcome nature’s “wild outbursts” such as earthquakes and volcano eruptions and partly due to the scarcity of elements like timber.
 (There is an evident shortage of forestry in the cycladic islands).
 For example, concreting different surfaces inside the cave homes of Santorini was a way to “smooth” over nature’s violent disruptions!
 The white color used helps reflect the sun in the summer, thus keeping the interiors cool.
 You could easily argue that the cycladic minimalism was a result of an environmental impact in combination with necessities.
 I believe that explains why when you visit the cycladic islands, its minimalism seems to make absolute sense to you.
 It doesn’t strike you as odd or as a misfit and soon enough you grow to love it and appreciate it.
 Moreover, I believe that these minimalist interiors make the most wonderful showcase of your very own personalized style.
 The reason is simple.
 There are no sofas or beds or expensive, eccentric furnishings to “steal” away the show from you.
 Your very own clothing and accessories (jewelry, hats, scarves, sunglasses) become the house’s decor.

 Next, we have Scandinavian minimalism.
 It is characterized by its neutral colors, wood on wood and reverence of form and function.
 Scandinavians have an abundance of forestry, need for natural light and deep love of nature.
 Their whole design philosophy is based upon those givens.
 They pay special attention to detail and hence, Scandinavian furniture is well known for its design, finish, quality, and durability.
 Scandinavian design minimalism is probably the one kind that has been scrutinized, analyzed, and duplicated over and over again more than any other design.
 But, a real good design concept remains good no matter how many times it’s duplicated.
 Moreover, it “moderately tolerated” and made allowance for hints of pluralism.